rvennam/manageapps/secapps.md

 Before you can upload certificates, you must create a certificate signing request.
 See [Creating certificate signing requests](#ssl_csr).

-When you use a custom domain, to serve the SSL certificate, use the following region endpoints to provide the URL route that is allocated to your organization in {{site.data.keyword.Bluemix_notm}}:
+When you use a custom domain, to serve the SSL certificate, use the following region endpoints to provide the URL route that is allocated to your organization in Bluemix:

   * US-South: secure.us-south.bluemix.net
-  * EU-DE: secure.eu-de.bluemix.net
   * EU-GB: secure.eu-gb.bluemix.net
   * AU-SYD: secure.au-syd.bluemix.net
+  * EU-DE: secure.eu-de.bluemix.net

 To upload a certificate for your application: